Why AI?

 Closing Roundtable

-Collaborative roadmap for AI in Earth Sciences innovation, workforce development, and open tooling.
+Collaborative discussion on the future of AI in earth sciences, workforce development, and open tooling.

 Call for Abstracts